zuozhenggh/learning-library/developer-library/microservices-with-converged-db/apex/apex.md

 12. Now that you've logged into the application, take a few moments to explore what you get out of the box.
 Of course, this is just the starting point for a real app, but it's not bad for not having written any lines of code!

-## Task 3: Create a New APEX App Based on an Order history data
+## Task 3: Create a New APEX App based on Order history data
-In this task you will create a new APEX app for analytics purpouse based on an enhanced database schema based on order lists, order time, time to delivery and so on that will not be implemented through a microservice because is out of scope.
+In this task you will create a new APEX app for analytics purpouse based on an extended database schema based on order lists, order time, time to delivery and so on that will not be implemented through a microservice because is out of scope.
 In order to facilitate an easier approach to build this analytics dashboard, we provide instead a CSV file from [here](AnalyticsDataForLab6.csv) to go straight to the APEX A app development.

 1. Repeat same steps in Task 1, choosing **DB1** as Autonomous DB, and **ORDERUSER** as user and Workspace name.
 After that, proceed in building the new app.